-Hey, and welcome to my science based guide that will show you exactly how to use caffeine for weight loss to get the highest possible fat burn boost from it.
+Welcome to my science based guide that will show you exactly how to use caffeine for weight loss for the highest possible fat burn boost.

 While most people rely on caffeine to kick-start their day, caffeine is also one of the rare few fat burners that have actually been proven to work by modern science.